Septic (Onsite Wastewater) Systems

 After your application is processed an Environmental Health Practitioner will come to your property to take soil samples and determine a location and design for your septic system.
 All septic system designs need to be done or approved by FDHU.

 When installing the system either you or your contractor must contact FDHU prior to backfilling to schedule a final inspection.
-Without final inspection and approval, your sewer will be considered illegal.
+Without final inspection and approval, your septic will be considered illegal.
 After the system is installed, the installer will need to submit an As Built Form to FDHU.
 This form should detail the location and size of the system installed.
 The form was mailed with the permit and can also be found here.

 All homeowners installing or repairing their own septic system must obtain a permit as specified above under “The Septic System Permitting Process”.